 This insightful paper was published in Plos about the missed potential of CD4 and viral load testing to improve clinical outcomes for people living with HIV in lower-resource setting

-In collaboration with ASLM and the LabCoP community, the CDC International Laboratory Branch (ILB) presented the 3rd of 6 ECHO sessions dedicated to waste management.
-In this session, a draft of a viral load waste management checklist tool that can be used as baseline audit of select country VL labs was introduced.
-The tool aims… Read More
+In collaboration with ASLM and the LabCoP community, the U.S. Centers for Disease Control and Prevention (CDC) International Laboratory Branch (ILB) presented the 3rd of six ECHO sessions dedicated to waste management.
+In this session, a draft of a viral load waste management checklist tool that can be used as baseline audit of select country… Read More

 In collaboration with ASLM and the LabCoP community, the CDC International Laboratory Branch (ILB) presented an overview of the World Health Organization (WHO) Publication: ‘Safe Management of Wastes from Health-Care Activities’ during the 2nd of 6 ECHO sessions dedicated to waste management.
 This document, developed by WHO in 2017, highlights the key aspects of safe… Read More